 The Painting & Drawing area facilitates investigative methods and technical proficiency.
 Through exploration of new materials, an emphasis on interdisciplinary practices and conceptual rigor, students are encouraged to develop a mastery of materials and techniques as a means for creating contemporary art.
 A diverse group of faculty members offer collective strengths in creativity, professional experience, and extensive cultural investigation.

-Painting & Drawing Faculty
+Painting & Drawing Full-time Faculty

 - Nicole Awai, Assistant Professor